johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-10-03-he-tasks-me-he-heaps-me-i-will-wreak.md

 ---
-title: "He tasks me; he heaps me....
-I will wreak that MOQ upon him."
+title: 'He tasks me; he heaps me....
+I will wreak that MOQ upon him.'
 authors: johnnyreilly
 tags: [unit testing, async, MOQ, metaphysics]
 hide_table_of_contents: false
 ---

 Enough with the horrific misquotes - this is about Moq and async (that's my slight justification for robbing Herman Melville).

 It's pretty straightforward to use Moq to do async testing thanks to it's marvellous `ReturnsAsync` method.
 That means it's really easy to test a class that consumes an async API.
 Below is an example of a class that does just that: (it so happens that this class is a Web API controller but that's pretty irrelevant to be honest)

 ```cs
 namespace Proverb.Web.Controllers